What is the challenge?

-The cPPP works in close cooperation with the EU co-funded PRACE e-infrastructure initiative providing access to the best supercomputing facilities and services in Europe to both industry (including SMEs) and academia, thus spanning all aspects of the value chain of HPC and all three pillars of the EC HPC strategy in Horizon 2020.
+The cPPP works in close cooperation with the EU co-funded PRACE e-infrastructure initiative providing access to the best supercomputing facilities and services in Europe to both industry (including small and medium enterprises (SME)) and academia, thus spanning all aspects of the value chain of HPC and all three pillars of the European Commission HPC strategy in Horizon 2020.

 What is the budget?

-The EC has pledged €700 million from Horizon 2020 Programme budget, and it is expected that the cPPP will leverage a similar amount of resources in the private side.
+The European Commission has pledged €700 million from Horizon 2020 Programme budget, and it is expected that the HPC cPPP will leverage a similar amount of resources in the private side.

-- Under the FET work programme 2014-15, the EC committed €93.4 million to support the development of core technologies and an additional €4 million for ecosystem development.
+- Under the Future and Emerging Technologies (FET work programme 2014-15, the European Commission committed €93.4 million to support the development of core technologies and an additional €4 million for ecosystem development.
 Additional €85 million are budgeted in the FET work programme 2016-2017.

-- The EC also committed €40 million for Centres of Excellence and €2 million for a Network of HPC competence centres for SMEs under the e-infrastructure work programme 2014-2015.
+- The European Commission also committed €40 million for Centres of Excellence and €2 million for a Network of HPC competence centres for SMEs under the e-infrastructure work programme 2014-2015.

-Additionally, in the overall effort of the EC in High Performance Computing, the PRACE e-infrastructure has also supported:
+Additionally, in the overall effort of the European Commission in High Performance Computing, the PRACE e-infrastructure has also supported:

 - The fourth implementation phase of PRACE received €15 million in 2015, and €15 million more are budgeted in the work programme 2016-2017.

-- The EC has committed €26 million in 2016-2017 to support a public call for innovation (PPI) for advanced (sub)systems to be used in the frame of PRACE.
+- The European Commission has committed €26 million in 2016-2017 to support a public call for innovation (PPI) for advanced (sub)systems to be used in the frame of PRACE.